 7. Sandbags

-In yoga, sandbags are used to make more emphasis on stretching with a little extra weight.
+In Yoga, sandbags emphasize stretching with a little extra weight.
 Put one on your belly to feel more of your abdominal muscles when breathing.
-Another use that can be given is to lift or support certain parts of the body.
-Almost always they sell them empty and can be filled with sands, beans, corn kernels, rice, wheat, small stones, and so on, so you can regulate the weight.
+Another use that can be given is lifting or supporting certain body parts.
+Almost always, they sell them empty and can be filled with sand, beans, corn kernels, rice, wheat, small stones, and so on, so you can regulate the weight.

 8. Swing Inverters

-It is a swing that helps you maintain the postures in which you need to invert your body.
-It is used only in very specific exercises.
+It is a swing that helps you maintain the postures you need to invert your body.
+It is used only in particular exercises.

 You can Contact Us via call on +91-8433005197